woahbase/alpine-redis/README.md

 Without the above, you can still run the image that is made for your architecture, e.g for an x86_64 machine..

+Mount your own configurations file at `/etc/redis.conf`, otherwise a default is provided.

 ```
 # make
 docker run --rm -it \